Episode 49

 About the Podcast

-Show artwork for More Human More Kind: Guidance for Parenting LGBTQ+ Teens & Growing Into a Courageous Ally
+Show artwork for More Human More Kind: Allyship Guidance for Parents of LGBTQ Teens

-Parenting and Ally Skills to Advocate for Your LGBTQ+ Teen with Love and Confidence
+Parenting and Allyship Skills to Advocate for Your LGBTQ Teen with Love, Confidence, and Deep Understanding

 About your host